Flecart/old-flecart.github.io/about.md

 tags: about
 ---

-I'm Xuanqiang "Angelo" Huang, Flecart is my Gamer Tag :D.
+I'm Xuanqiang "Angelo" Huang.

 I'm a student at the University of Bologna, majoring in Computer Science.
-Currently my main interests are in Machine Learning, particularly Deep Learning.
+Currently on my last year!
+Currently, one of my main interests is understanding human and machine intelligence.
-Examples are **AI Psychology** where we are trying to assess some emergent properties of Large Language Models, and **Logical Reasoning** examining models through logical tests.
+This is a reason why I am trying to assess some emergent properties of Large Language Models (e.g. Theory of Mind).
+A recent interest is Algorithmic Information Theory, mainly thanks to Jean-Louis Dessalles's MOOC course!
 But I'm also exploring other fields such as *Neuroscience* my free time.
 And tiny bits of reinforcement learning too.

 I have also spent some time doing side projects, so that i could learn more about the technologies I was interested in and enhance my technical skills.
 I have a few projects on my github, but i'm also working on some other projects that i will publish soon!